Creamy Garlic Shrimp Pasta

 Return cooked shrimp to the skillet with vegetables, immediately adding the prepared sauce.
 Toss continuously as sauce bubbles and thickens, coating each piece evenly.
 Add cooked noodles, using tongs to incorporate thoroughly while maintaining noodle integrity.
 Finish with a sprinkle of freshly chopped parsley across the top for both presentation and flavor enhancement.

-Creamy Garlic Shrimp Pasta Recipe Pin it
+Creamy Garlic Shrimp Pasta Recipe Save

 Creamy Garlic Shrimp Pasta Recipe | kitchenscroll.com